Battery Factory Planning

 Together with product and process development, factory planning is an essential component on the way to competitive battery cell production.
 Several target variables are important: quality, cost, product volume, sustainability, adaptability, and scalability.
 Successful factory planning projects are an elementary precursor to electromobility and the energy transition.
 You can get an insight into such a project in our whitepaper.

-In a three-step process, the interests of all parties involved in factory planning for battery production are first brought together.
-These areas of interest, such as planning for clean and dry rooms, lead to specific challenges in the planning process.
-Based on this, concrete solutions will be developed and examined in detail in specific use cases within the consortium study.
+In a three-stage process, the interests of all parties involved in factory planning for battery production are first brought together.
+These areas of interest, such as the planning of clean rooms and dry rooms, give rise to specific challenges in the planning process.
+In the further course of planning, concrete solutions are developed based on these challenges and finally examined in detail in specific application cases.

 Lehrstuhl PEM der RWTH Aachen